 Pets and Parasites

-- Heartworms can only be transmitted from one animal to another by mosquitos.
+- Heartworms can only be transmitted from one animal to another by mosquitoes.
 The mosquito ingests the immature heartworm when biting an infected dog or cat.
 The immature worms develop into infective larvae and are injected into your pet’s skin while the mosquito is feeding.
 The larvae then migrate through the body tissues.
 Heartworms can affect dogs and cats, even when they are indoors most of the time.
 The good news is that you can prevent this parasite from infecting your pets.

 - Proheart 6